LABSN/expyfun/doc/getting_started.rst

 In this state, the A/V/trigger timing is not guaranteed, but should be sufficient to work out most experiment logistics.

-To configure expyfun on an experimental machine designed for precise A/V timing, information TBD.
+To configure expyfun on an experimental machine designed for precise A/V/trigger timing typically requires utilizing:

-It is important to use :ref:`synchronization_tests` to validate your final system delay and jitter properties.
+- oscilloscope
+- photodiode
+- parallel port breakout or TDT trigger breakout
+- auditory connectors to go 1/4" or 1/8" output->BNC
+- Running :ref:`synchronization_tests`

+Once the jitter is sufficiently reduced (e.g., < 1 ms) and delays between components are fixed, delays can be corrected through various config variable(s) (details TBD).

 Deploying experiments
 ---------------------